 General BREATHING Interventions:

 - Monitor the oxygen saturation level using non-invasive pulse oximetry.

 - Administer oxygen and titrate to keep the oxygen saturation > 94%.
 Use appropriate oxygen delivery methods for the situation, and for severe respiratory distress/failure use a delivery method that will provide high concentrations of oxygen.
 A non-rebreathing mask is an example of a high-concentration delivery device.

 - Provide assisted ventilations using a bag-valve mask device.

 - Administer inhaled medications to help improve breathing.

 - Prepare for the possibility of endotracheal intubation.

-- In the pediatric patient, heart rate, rhythm and blood pressure can be early indicators of how you interventions are affecting the patient.
-Therefore, it is important to monitor heart rate, heart rhythm, and blood pressure as your proceed with the Evaluate-Identify-Intervene Sequence.
+- In the pediatric patient, heart rate, rhythm, and blood pressure can be early indicators of how your interventions are affecting the patient.
+Therefore, it is important to monitor heart rate, heart rhythm, and blood pressure as you proceed with the Evaluate-Identify-Intervene Sequence.